nextcloud/documentation/admin_manual/configuration_database/linux_database_configuration.rst

 ``wait_timeout`` and/or ``max_allowed_packet``.

 Some shared hosters are not allowing the access to these config options.
-For such systems ownCloud is providing a ``dbdriveroptions`` configuration option within your :file:`config/config.php` where you can pass such options to the database driver.
+For such systems Nextcloud is providing a ``dbdriveroptions`` configuration option within your :file:`config/config.php` where you can pass such options to the database driver.
 Please refer to :doc:`../configuration_server/config_sample_php_parameters` for an example.